vykuang/nba-stats-streamlit/docs/data-src.md

 - I missed one, so I had to drop it in another data cleaning phase
 - more feature engineering had to be done anyway, so data cleaning wasn't optional
+- `fetch_league` should get the raw data and save the data cleaning afterwards